Find a spider by...

 leg clearly lacks the set of three erect spines that are a characteristic of Clubiona species and in fact this spider's legs are typical of those

-seen on Cheiracanthium species, which would place it within the Family Eutichuridae.
+seen on Cheiracanthium species, which would place it within the Family Cheiracanthiidae.

-Spider(s) with a very similar appearance: Ariadna dysderina and Cheiracanthium species.
+Spider(s) with a very similar appearance: Ariadna dysderina.

 Email Ron Atkinson for more information.